 The ignition must be in the OFF position.
 The booster battery to be used must be 12 volt.
 Connect the end of the first cable to the positive (+) terminal of the booster battery.
-Connect the other end of the same cable to the loader battery positive (+) terminal, or to the boosting lug.
-(See Fig 4.10).
+Connect the other end of the same cable to the loader battery positive (+) terminal.
 Connect the end of the second cable to the negative (-) terminal of the booster battery.
 Connect the other end of the same cable to a ground.
 Keep cables away from moving parts.
 Start the engine.
 After the engine has started, disconnect the end of the second cable from the negative (-) terminal of the booster battery.
-Disconnect the other end of the same cable from the ground.
-Disconnect the end of the first cable from the positive (+) terminal of the booster battery positive (+) terminal, or boosting lug.
-(See Fig 4.10).
+Disconnect the end of the first cable from the positive (+) terminal of the booster battery.
+Disconnect the other end of the same cable from the loader battery positive (+) terminal.

-To avoid personal injury: DO NOT charge a frozen battery because it can explode and cause personal injury.
-Let the battery warm to 60°F.(15.5°C.) before putting on a charger.
+To prevent personal injury DO NOT charge a frozen battery because it can explode and cause personal injury.
+Let the battery warm to 60°F. (15.5°C.) before putting on a charger.